6 Impactful Ways Johnson & Johnson Is Helping in the Fight Against COVID-19

-n the days after the World Health Organization (WHO) first revealed that it had identified a new coronavirus, now known as Covid-19, Johnson & Johnson mobilized quickly in response—both on the ground in China, where the company helped provide healthcare workers with personal protective gear and other support, and in its labs, where scientists began work on a potential vaccine candidate.
+n the days after the World Health Organization (WHO) first revealed that it had identified a new coronavirus, now known as COVID-19, Johnson & Johnson mobilized quickly in response—both on the ground in China, where the company helped provide healthcare workers with personal protective gear and other support, and in its labs, where scientists at the Janssen Pharmaceutical Companies of Johnson & Johnson began work on an investigational vaccine candidate.

 From its work on a potential vaccine to a unique benefit that enables employees who are trained medical personnel to take time off to help on the front lines, we've rounded up the many ways the company is delivering on its mission to help care for the communities in which we live and work and to the world community.

-Working on Covid-19 Treatments and a Possible Vaccine
+Working on COVID-19 Treatments and an Investigational Vaccine Candidate

 Building on that commitment, Johnson & Johnson announced in February that it would expand its existing partnership with the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health & Human Services, to work together on these research efforts.

-And those efforts have been fruitful: On March 30, Johnson & Johnson announced that a lead vaccine candidate had been selected to move into clinical trials by September 2020, at the latest.
-It also shared that, together with BARDA, the company had committed $1 billion dollars to co-fund vaccine research and development, plus additional funding to further its ongoing work to identify potential antiviral treatments against Covid-19.
+And those efforts have been fruitful: On March 30, Johnson & Johnson announced that a lead vaccine candidate had been selected, and that together with BARDA, the company had committed $1 billion dollars to co-fund vaccine research and development, plus additional funding to further its ongoing work to identify potential antiviral treatments against COVID-19.

 Johnson & Johnson also announced plans to scale up its global manufacturing capacity with a goal of providing the world with 1 billion doses of a safe and effective vaccine for emergency pandemic use on a not-for-profit basis.